triestpa/Police-Analysis-Python/README.md

 #### 1.3 - Violations

-We can also just as easily check out the distribution of traffic stop reasons.
+We can also check out the distribution of traffic stop reasons.

 ```python
 df_vt['violation'].value_counts()